How Do Part D Stages Work?

 Once Stage 2 is complete, all plans move to Stage 3.

-- In Stage 3, you generally pay no more than 35% of the cost of brand name drugs, and only 44% of the cost of generic drugs.
+- In Stage 3, you generally pay no more than 25% of the cost of generic and brand name drugs.

 Stage 4 – Catastrophic Coverage